Ugh, okay. I’ve avoided talking about finances long enough, especially since this is, at least nominally, a personal finance blog.

 Thanks to those actions, we don’t have to make any credit card payments in June.
 Instead, every spare cent went into the savings account. go back into savings account.
 And I’m happy to report that our finances are back to where they were in April.

 Of course, I wish we were doing better than that — especially since our federal tax refund got gobbled up by all these payments.
-Then againwe’ve had some large expenses since April, including a $1,000 deposit on new windows and the aforementioned $1,150 investment in CVS gift cards.
+Then again we’ve had some large expenses since April.
 So I guess we’re doing a’ight.

 Any of you guys struggling with weird due dates or the need to prepay?